Bbran4/dungeon-lord/README.md

 > gold multiplier (see Passives below) is applied on top of both, as a
 > separate multiplicative layer.
 See `EconomyManager.gd` and
 > `Dungeon.send_wave()`.
+>
+> **Placing a card no longer costs gold at drop time** — the cost was
+> already paid when the card was acquired (a free starter card, or
+> bought in the shop). `RoomData.cost` still drives the shop's price
+> and a room's sell refund, just not charged a second time on
+> placement — see Card Hand System below.

 ### Dark Essence